 The Current State of AI in Legal

 The legal industry has embraced AI for years, as transformative tools and use cases continue to unfold and mature.
 AI tools are regularly used for document review, settlement evaluation, early case assessment, internal investigations, regulatory compliance, strategy decisions, and more.
 Seeing the benefits AI can offer has caused legal professionals to pivot and slowly turn an industry known for hesitation into one that embraces innovation.
-For example, AI tools have capabilities to detect and analyze data quicker and more efficiently.
+For example, AI tools have capabilities to detect and analyse data quicker and more efficiently.
 This has allowed lawyers to reallocate their workload, reach better outcomes, and tap into deeper business intelligence.

-The rate at which organizations are already investing in generative AI is unprecedented, especially since this technology is still in the early stages and undoubtedly has more evolution in coming years.
+The rate at which organisations are already investing in generative AI is unprecedented, especially since this technology is still in the early stages and undoubtedly has more evolution in coming years.
 The ability to answer questions in a conversational manner and produce content based on prompts – in a matter of seconds – has caused mass intrigue.
 It will be interesting to see how this technology fits into already existing legal transformation initiatives and if the hype persists.

 The New Frontier

 Legal professionals should consider how generative AI can integrate into their workflows.
 The most significant short-term opportunities for both legal departments and law firms will likely be improving internal processes.
-Examples include generating reminders around security and compliance; information summarization across commercial contracts; incorporating generative AI into existing eDiscovery solutions; template creation; and brief drafting.
+Examples include generating reminders around security and compliance; information summarisation across commercial contracts; incorporating generative AI into existing eDiscovery solutions; template creation; and brief drafting.
 Industry sentiment reflects this.
 In the 2023 Wolters Kluwer survey “Generative AI in the Law: Where Could This All Be Headed?” over 80 percent believe generative AI will create transformative efficiencies for research and routine tasks.
 Only 31 percent believe that AI will transform high-level legal work.

 Imagine a lawyer preparing for a deposition.
 They're sifting through hundreds of emails, memos, and other documents to determine what can be disclosed and what must be kept confidential.
-Thanks to their organization's new AI assistant with advanced privilege detection capabilities, the lawyer receives a prioritized list of documents that are likely to be privileged.
+Thanks to their organisation's new AI assistant with advanced privilege detection capabilities, the lawyer receives a prioritised list of documents that are likely to be privileged.
 This allows them to quickly isolate sensitive materials and focus on preparing the deposition questions and strategy.

 Today the AI assistant's capabilities extend beyond privilege detection.
 Amidst the pile of documents is a complex, 50-page contract that could be pivotal for the deposition.
-Instead of spending hours dissecting it, the lawyer uses the AI assistant's document summarization feature.
+Instead of spending hours dissecting it, the lawyer uses the AI assistant's document summarisation feature.
 Within minutes, the assistant generates a concise one-page summary, highlighting key terms and obligations.
 This enables the lawyer to grasp the essence of the contract quickly, integrating its crucial points into the deposition strategy.